zgramstad/FinalStudying/Comp540/StudyGuide.md

 ### How to count parameters for CNN: maxpool and convolution layers
 ### What the differences between activation functions (ReLU, sigmoid, tanh)

-For the sigmoid function, the \sigma function beomes flat when it nears 0 or 1.
+For the sigmoid function, the $\sigma$ function becomes flat when it nears 0 or 1.
 Thus a weight in the final layer will learn slowly if the output neuron is either low activation or high activation.
 It is common to say that the output neuron has *saturated* and, as a result, the weight has stopped learning (or is learning slowly).

 ### [The Four Fundamental Equations of Backprop](http://neuralnetworksanddeeplearning.com/chap2.html#the_four_fundamental_equations_behind_backpropagation )